 After several months of attending church, evangelistic meetings and Bible studies, everything changed.

 Having never been interested in history, it suddenly became alive and relevant.

 God, through the Bible, gave me a totally new perspective on my existence and revealed the false reality in which I had been living.

-As I slowly discovered, the Bible was in essence God’s explanation of the big three questions of life:
+As I slowly discovered, the Bible is a revelation of God’s character and answers the big three questions in life: